 Ian has held denominational leadership roles in church health/development and consultancy training/supervision, plus a tertiary research position with NCLS Research/ACU.

 Ian is passionate about church health and seeing churches move strongly into a changing future, impacting their local communities.
+Ian is the co-founder of the Australian Church Health Network, a place where church health practitioners can learn together.
 Ian's doctoral research into the impact of church consultancy on church vitality and growth, is published as The Impact of Church Consultancy (order here).
 Ian has also contributed chapters to Congregational Transformation in Australian Baptist Church Life and Baptists Responding to Cultural Diversity and authored or co-authored numerous articles.

 Ian is married to Joanne, a speech pathologist, and they have two sons.
 For relaxation, Ian enjoys playing tennis, 4WD, reading, and renovating.